 What is a vignette?
 The term has the potential to be confusing because it means slightly different depending on which story-telling medium is the topic of discussion.
 Even within filmmaking, the term can also be used to describe two completely different things.
-We will sort through this confusion and break down each meaning of ‘vignette’, then we will take a look at some examples.
+We will sort through this confusion and break down each meaning of ‘vignette.’
+We will also take a look at some vignette writing examples in literature and film.
+Learning this specific writing technique might be exactly what your next project needs.

 What is a Vignette

-The definition of the word ‘vignette’ relies on context.
-We will be focusing primarily on the definition of ‘vignette’ as it relates to storytelling, but first, let’s quickly take a look at the other meaning of ‘vignette’.
-In photography, filmmaking, and illustration, ‘vignette’ refers to the darkening or, less commonly, the lightening of an image’s edges.
+In photography, filmmaking, and illustration, vignette refers to the darkening or, less commonly, the lightening of an image’s edges.
 Vignetting an image can provide it with additional contrast, value, and heighten the viewer’s focus on the center of the image.

 If you encounter any other unfamiliar terms, our ultimate guide to filmmaking terminology is a handy resource for looking them up.
-Now let’s dig into the other meaning of ‘vignette’.
+Now let’s dig into the other meanings and variations of this concept.

 What is a vignette?